When you can clearly see the target, your retirement planning will start falling into sharper focus.

 2The S&P Target Date® Index Series comprises eleven multi-asset class indices, each corresponding to a particular target retirement date.
 The asset allocation for each index in the series is determined once a year through survey of large fund management companies that offer target date products.
 Each index is fully investable, with varying levels of exposure to equities, fixed income and commodities.

 3Pursuant to a contract, Equitable Investment Management has agreed to make payments or waive its management, administrative and other fees to limit the expenses of the Fund through April 30, 2023 (unless the Board of Trustees consents to an earlier revision or termination of this arrangement) (“Expense Limitation Arrangement”) so that the annual operating expenses (including Acquired Fund Fees and Expenses) of the Fund (exclusive of taxes, interest, brokerage commissions, capitalized expenses (other than offering costs), 12b-1 fees, and extraordinary expenses not incurred in the ordinary course of the Fund’s business) do not exceed an annual rate of average daily net assets of 0.65% for Class A shares, Class T shares, Class I shares and Class R shares of the Fund.
 The Expense Limitation Arrangement may be terminated by Equitable Investment Management at any time after April 30, 2023.
+The Adviser may be reimbursed the amount of any such payments or waivers in the future provided that the payments or waivers are reimbursed within three years of the payments or waivers being recorded and the Fund's expense ratio, after the reimbursement is taken into account, does not exceed the Fund's expense cap at the time of the waiver or the Fund's expense cap at the time of the reimbursement, whichever is lower.
+The total annual fund operating expense ratios after fee waiver and/or expense reimbursement for Class A shares, Class T shares, and Class R shares, as shown in the table, are higher than the Fund's expense cap because these ratios include 12b-1 fees and certain other expenses, as noted above, that are excluded from the Expense Limitation Arrangement.

 |Class||Record date||Ex-date||Payable date||Ordinary income||Short-term capital gain||Long-term capital gain||Total|